Dennis C. Wolff

 Dennis C. "Denny" Wolff (born September 9, 1951) is an American farmer, non-profit founder, and former public official who was the 2018 Democratic nominee for U.S. Congress in Pennsylvania's (newly re-drawn) 9th Congressional District.
 Wolff is a former Secretary of the Pennsylvania Department of Agriculture, where he served in the cabinet of Governor Edward G. Rendell.

-On October 12, 2017, Wolff, a Columbia County dairy farmer, announced his candidacy for Congress.
-After the Pennsylvania Supreme Court struck down the congressional map put in place in 2011, the Court crafted a new map to eliminate the gerrymandering of the previous version, and Columbia County was placed in the new 9th congressional district.

-Wolff is also the founder and president of The Nicholas Wolff Foundation, a non-profit which operates as Camp Victory.
-Camp Victory is a summer camp for chronically ill children and their families.
+Wolff is also the founder and president of The Nicholas Wolff Foundation, a non-profit which operates as Camp Victory, a summer camp for chronically ill children and their families.

-Dairy Farmer
+Dairy farmer

 Wolff is the owner of Pen-Col Farms, based in Millville, Pennsylvania.
 He is a fifth-generation Pennsylvania dairy farmer and began his own farming operation in 1970.
 Wolff started in a rented farm with thirty-five Holstein cows and grew into an operation which spanned several farms and included over 500 Holsteins.
-From 1970 through the early 2000s, Pen-Col Farms operated a dairy store just outside of Millville that sold fresh milk and other dairy products.
-The store was noted particularly for their chocolate milk.
+From 1970 through the early 2000s, Pen-Col Farms operated a dairy store just outside of Millville.
+Pen-Col Farms began operating internationally in the 1980s.

-In the 1980s, Wolff took Pen-Col Farms international and entered the world market for fresh and frozen bovine embryos.
-The farm has since shipped to over 30 countries.
-The Pen-Col herd has received international accolades for their impact on the global Holstein breed.
-The farm has bred 456 cows rated Very Good or Excellent, 54 Gold Metal Dams, and 122 Dams of Merit.
-Pen-Col emphasizes breeding for superior performance as measured by protein yield.

-Wolff received a Master Farmer award in 1994 and was appointed by Governor Ed Rendell as Pennsylvania's Secretary of Agriculture in 2003.

-Camp Victory: "A Special Camp For Special Kids"
+Camp Victory

 Wolff is the president and chairman of the board of directors of Camp Victory, a 501(c)(3) non-profit organization.
-The camp is "A Special Camp for Special Kids."
-In 1984, Wolff's youngest son, Nicholas, was born with biliary atresia, an extremely rare liver disease.
+In 1984, Wolff's youngest son, Nicholas, was born with a rare liver disease, biliary atresia.
 Nicholas spent the first two years of his life in and out of hospitals until receiving a life-saving liver transplant in 1986 at the University of Minnesota.
+Wolff donated 35 acres of land to start a camp for chronically ill children.
+The camp hosted in first campers in 1994.